Subramaniam-dot/CloudAIBus/README.md

 ## Cite this work
-Our work is published in IEEE TPDS journal.
+Our work is published in Springer Link Cluster Computing journal.
 Cite using the following bibtex entry.
 ```bibtex
 @article{cloudAIBus2024,
   author    = {Sasidharan Velu and Sukhpal Singh Gill and Subramaniam Subramanian Murugesan and Huaming Wu and Xingwang Li},